Claudia Bernadine Elisabeth Hartert: Illustrations

 Claudia Hartert was acknowledged as an excellent illustrator, and provided 493 illustrations that appeared in A Practical Handbook of British Birds.
 Her figures went without attribution in the first edition that was printed before World War I. In the preface to the second volume Harry Forbes Witherby wrote:

 I have also to acknowledge my gratitude to Mrs. Hartert for the care and trouble she has taken over the text figures, almost all of which have been drawn by her from specimens in the Tring Museum.

 Some of the drawings also appear in the five-volume Handbook of British Birds, that Witherby published in 1952.

 Later years

 Claudia Hartert retained her English citizenship after moving to Berlin in 1930.
 Her husband died there in 1933.

-In 1939, due to political difficulties, and with the help of British ornithologist Phyllis Barclay-Smith, she moved from Berlin to the St. Willebrodus nursing home in Wassenaar, Netherlands.
+In 1939, due to political difficulties, and with the help of British ornithologist Phyllis Barclay-Smith, she moved from Berlin to the St. Willebrordus nursing home in Wassenaar, Netherlands.
 On 21 August 1940, Hartert moved to the St. Carolus nursing home in Hilversum, Netherlands, where she lived until her death 24 August 1958, at 95 years of age.